I Love Recipe

 🔄 Substitution Guide

-For a lighter and lower-calorie option, you can substitute 1.3 lbs (600g) of pork hind leg with chicken breast.
+For an even lighter and lower-calorie option, you can substitute the pork hind leg with 1.3 lbs (600g) of chicken breast.

 Chicken breast cooks faster than pork, so adjust the broth simmering time accordingly.

-The flavor might be slightly lighter and cleaner than with pork.
+The flavor will be slightly lighter and cleaner than with pork.

-If aged kimchi (묵은지) is unavailable, well-fermented napa cabbage kimchi can be used, but it might be less sour, so consider adding 1/2 tbsp of vinegar to compensate for the acidity.
+If Mugeunji (묵은지) is unavailable, well-fermented napa cabbage kimchi can be used, but since it might be less sour, you can add 1/2 tbsp of vinegar to compensate for the acidity.

-If you don't have dried anchovies for broth or powdered anchovy broth mix, you can use 2-3 pieces of kombu (다시마, dried kelp) to make the broth.
+If you don't have dried anchovies for broth or powdered anchovy broth, you can make the broth with 2-3 pieces of kelp (dashima).

 🥘 Ingredients